 This data-laden report is not conducive to a brief summary of results.
 The manuscript contains an enormous amount of data related to congenital cardiac interventions, and demonstrates the power of a large, coordinated registry.
 The data set will allow for individual centers to compare themselves with national benchmarks.
 The primary limitation of the registry is that the data are self-reported, with the possibility of reporting bias or incomplete data.
 An auditing procedure for the IMPACT registry is under development, but was not in place for the data reported in this manuscript.
 Despite these limitations, the IMPACT registry provides important benchmark data for congenital cardiac interventions.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Pericardial Disease, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Pericardial Disease, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease

 Keywords: Angioplasty, Aortic Coarctation, Aortic Valve Insufficiency, Cardiac Surgical Procedures, Cardiac Tamponade, Cardiac Catheterization, Constriction, Pathologic, Dilatation, Ductus Arteriosus, Heart Arrest, Heart Defects, Congenital, Heart Septal Defects, Atrial, Infant, Pulmonary Artery, Pulmonary Valve, Stents, Stroke